Members

 Department profile

-Dr. Christoph Lutz
+Prof. Dr. Christoph Lutz

 BI Norwegian Business School (Norway)

-Christoph Lutz is an Associate Professor at the Department of Communication and Culture and at the Nordic Centre for Internet and Society, BI Norwegian Business School (Oslo).
+Christoph Lutz is a Professor at the Department of Communication and Culture and at the Nordic Centre for Internet and Society, BI Norwegian Business School (Oslo).
 His research interests lie in the area of digital technologies and include social media, online participation, privacy and digital inequalities.
 In addition, Christoph is interested in digital labor, the sharing economy and social robots.

 Department profile